Gifted Education Researcher Recognized for Scholarship

 Education Faculty Assisting with NIH Grant

 Education faculty members, including Marcia Gentry in Gifted and Talented Studies, are members of the leadership team of an NIH-funded project directed by Timothy Ratliff and Sandra Amass in the School of Veterinary Medicine.
 Entitled Fat Dogs and Coughing Horses: Animal Contributions towards a Healthier Citizenry, the project will develop, deliver, and assess hands-on, problem-based learning curricular materials for students in grades 3, 6, and 9 that focus on health issues that affect both people and animals and how animal models play an important role in biomedical research.
 The project is designed to both inform and excite schoolchildren about careers in health science research and to encourage activities for better health.
 See http://www.vet.purdue.edu/engagement/sepa/.

-Grant to Prepare Faculty to Use Technologies in Special Education
+Grant Preparing Faculty to Use Technologies in Special Education

-Emily Bouck and Teresa Taber Doughty, faculty members in special education in the Department of Educational Sudies and associate dean for learning, is co-PI of a grant from the U. S. Department of Education to support the Technologies in Special Education (TISE) Scholar Program.
+Teresa Taber Doughty, faculty member in special education in the Department of Educational Sudies and associate dean for learning, is co-PI of a grant from the U. S. Department of Education's Technologies in Special Education (TISE) Scholar Program.
 This project prepares doctoral students in special education for academic positions in higher education focusing on technologies in special education.
 TISE Scholars will be funded for doctoral study for two years and will complete apprenticeships in teaching, research, and service.

 Understanding Student's Conceptions of Climate Change